 .....

 Ruling: Even though the boats were on a beat, rule 18 applied since they were not on opposite tacks.
-Since Four-Way Stop was clear ahead when she reached the two-length zone, she was subject to rule 18.2(b) which does however state: "If the boat that was clear ahead passes head to wind, rule 18.2(c) no longer applies. " At this point, Four-Way Stop became subject to the usual rules and she broke rule 13.
+Since Four-Way Stop was clear ahead when she reached the zone, she was entitled to mark-room under rule 18.2(b).
+Rule 18.2(c) does however state: "if the boat entitled to mark-room passes head to wind or leaves the zone, rule 18.2(b) ceases to apply" At this point, Four-Way Stop became subject to rule 13 which she broke.
 The protest is upheld and Four-Way Stop is disqualified.

 .....

 NOTE: What the boat clear ahead should do in this situation if she is close enough to the mark, is to luff up but not tack alongside the mark.
 This forces a boat close astern to bear off and pass to leeward (or pass on the wrong side of the mark!!!!).
-At this point, the boats are overlapped, and it becomes safe and legal to complete the tack according to the new preamble to rule 18 which states: "In rule 18, room is room for an inside boat to round or pass between an outside boat and a mark or obstruction, including room to tack or gybe when either is a normal part of the manoeuvre."
+Once FWS becomes overlapped inside of PF, the mark-room definition says "mark-room does not include room to tack unless the boat is overlapped to windward and on the inside of the boat required to give mark-room." and it becomes safe and legal for the inside boat to complete the tack.

 This whole situation arises only if the boat clear astern is very close.
 Therefore only a very brief luff will be required - you might think of it as an extremely slow tack - remembering that the official tack does not start until you've passed head to wind (rule 13)!